firefly-iii/docs/docs/docs/data-importer/help/faq.md

 There is also a [Firefly III API](../../firefly-iii/api.md) that you can connect to \[YOUR BANK HERE\], if you are clever enough to build something in your favorite programming language.

+## I changed my configuration, but I still get the old values?

+- I fixed an error, but I'm still "Unauthenticated"
+- FIDI doesn't recognize my new access token

+FIDI stores some settings in cookies.
+They persist even when you restart the Docker container or reboot.

+1. Clear your cookies
+2. Press "\[Reauthenticate\]"
+3. Browse to `/flush` on your FIDI installation

+Any of these options should work.

 ## I want to auto-import transactions from \[my bank\] out of the box!

 You can use the [command line](../usage/command_line.md) or the [POST command](../usage/post.md) to automate your import.